andrecego/DevHunter/README.md

 rvm install ruby-2.6.3
 ```

-Then setup the app running
+Then setup the app by running

 ```
 bin/setup